 Request for Academic Consideration

 You may request academic consideration if you have unforeseen circumstances that are affecting your ability to do academic work or will negatively impact your academic performance.
-Academic consideration may be granted through: an extended deadline, a deferred exam, a late drop of a course(s) (with or without failure), withdrawal from a semester (with or without academic failure), or permission to continue on probationary status.
+Academic consideration may be granted through: an extended deadline, a deferred exam, a late drop of a course(s) (with or without failure), withdrawal from a semester (with or without academic failure), permission to continue on probationary status or reinstatement in the Co-op program.

-If you plan to submit a request for academic consideration, it is recommended that you meet with your Program Counsellor to discuss your particular circumstances, the process involved to make the request, including required documentation.
+If you plan to submit a request for academic consideration, it is recommended that you meet with your Program Counsellor to discuss your particular circumstances, the process involved in making a request including supporting documentation.

 Please note that the Academic Consideration process is CONFIDENTIAL.